keroloszakaria/auto-clear-cache/README.md

 The `fetch('/version.json')` uses `{ cache: 'no-store' }`, and will simply fail silently if offline — no reload happens.

----

 ### Q: Does this clear service workers?

-No, this version doesn’t unregister service workers yet — but you can easily extend it.
+No, this version doesn't unregister service workers yet — but you can easily extend it.

----

 ### Q: Can I see a working demo?

 Coming soon: demo repo with Vue, React & Vanilla JS versions!

+### Q: Why do I get "require is not defined" errors?

+This happens when mixing CommonJS (`require`) with ES modules.
+Make sure all your files use ES module syntax (`import`/`export`) and your `package.json` has `"type": "module"`.

 ---